refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/0-intro.md

 We have methods to handle login, logging out, registering, recovering and updating passwords, and getting user identity and authorization status.

 As indicated above, an auth provider's methods are expected to return a Promise.
 So, `async` methods are used to compose an auth provider.
-These methods perform auth operations when they are invoked via **refine** auth hooks.
+These methods perform their respective operations when they are invoked via **refine** auth hooks.
 Please check [Auth Provider](/docs/api-reference/core/providers/auth-provider/) documentation to see the details of each method.

 ## Using Auth Providers in refine